Varun Ramesh's Blog

 However, I ran into a problem when trying to integrate garbage collection.
 Because I didn’t plan garbage collection from the beginning, my code left pointers to Lisp objects (expr*

 ) all over the C stack.
+As an example, take a look at my implementation of the CONS

 No More Primitives - What Python and Java Get Wrong